Racing in the Street: Live performance history

 During the final Vote for Change concert in 2004, "Racing in the Street" was performed by Springsteen and the band with Jackson Browne sharing the vocals.
 Springsteen played it a number of times on solo piano during his 2005 Devils & Dust Tour.
 It returned in its full-band incarnation on subsequent tours beginning in 2007, including a lengthy 2009 version which appears on the DVD London Calling: Live in Hyde Park.
-Since 2009, the song has been performed only 26 times.
+Since the death of Clemons, the song has been performed only 46 times.

 Alternate 1978 version

 Springsteen released his own alternate version, "Racing in the Street '78", on The Promise, his 2010 double CD and triple LP of outtakes from Darkness on the Edge of Town.
-Recorded in late November-Early December 1977, almost three months after the Darkness version had been completed, it had circulated for years on bootlegs.
+Recorded in late November-early December 1977, almost three months after the Darkness version had been completed, it had circulated for years on bootlegs.
 For The Promise version, David Lindley's violin was overdubbed in 2010; the rest of the recording was vintage 1977, including Springsteen's vocal.
 This version has slightly different lyrics and a more uptempo, anthemic arrangement than the album version.
 In the opening verse, the protagonist's car is a 1932 Ford instead of a 1969 Chevy.
 In the final verse, the woman's "pretty dress" is torn, not her "pretty dreams".
 This version has been performed a few times live since its release, albeit usually with the original lyrics.

 Cover versions

 "Racing in the Street" has been covered by several artists, including a countrified version by Townes Van Zandt from his 1993 album Roadsongs.
 Other artists who have covered the song include Emmylou Harris on her 1982 live album Last Date and Queen's Roger Taylor on his 1984 solo album Strange Frontier.
-Serena Ryder recorded it in 2009 for use on Springsteen's website, and in the same year, Charlie Robison included the song on his album Beautiful Day and a version by The Wave Pictures was used as the opening selection on the Springsteen tribute album Play Some Pool, Skip Some School, Act Real Cool.
-In 2010, Justin Townes Earle recorded it as the B-side to the digital single "Christchurch Woman".
-In 2019, Amy Ray of the Indigo Girls recorded a version for the WFUV Springsteen Tribute special The Bruce Project.